sirnicolaz/stackmob-ruby/README.md

 # StackMob

 This gem is meant to be used along with the StackMob add-on for Heroku.
-Using this gem you can run your StackMob application's custom code on Heroku using Rails 3 & Sinatra (Rails 2.3.x Support Coming Soon).
+Using this gem you can extend your StackMob REST API using a Rails 3 or Sinatra application (Rails 2.3.x Support Coming Soon) deployed on Heroku.

+When you deploy your application your routes will become available via the production version of your StackMob API.
+StackMob will proxy any API call of the form `http://[SUBDOMAIN].mob2.stackmob.com/api/[VERSION]/[APPNAME]/heroku/proxy/[ROUTE]` to your Heroku application.

 ## Adding StackMob to your Rails 3 Application